Scimago quartiles (2018): Q2

 Acta Zoologica Academiae Scientiarum Hungaricae publishes original works in the fields of animal taxonomy and systematics, zoogeography, animal ecology and behaviour, population biology, biodiversity studies and nature conservation problems of international interest.
-Publishing short communication, check list, catalogue or new species for a given area is not in focus our publishing policy.
-This journal is a fairly rapid (average time from submission to publishing was about 10 months in the last decade).
-Acta Zoologica Academiae Scientiarum Hungaricae is published quarterly in four issues in February, May, August and November.
+Short communications, check lists, catalogues or new species records for a given region are not in focus of the scope of the journal.
+Manuscript turnaround times in this journal are rapid (average time from submission to publishing is 10 months based on the last decade).
+Acta Zoologica Academiae Scientiarum Hungaricae is published quarterly in four issues in February, May, August, and November.

-Acta Zoologica Academiae Scientiarum Hungaricae published with the financial support of the Hungarian Academy of Sciences.
+Acta Zoologica Academiae Scientiarum Hungaricae is published with the financial support of the Hungarian Academy of Sciences.

-Acta Zoologica Academiae Scientiarum Hungaricae is a single blind peer reviewed journal.
-Two (or three) experts of the field are asked for revision, their comments are forwarded to the corresponding author anonymously.
-After Review Request, reviewers have typically 4 weeks for their judgment.
+Acta Zoologica Academiae Scientiarum Hungaricae is a single-blind peer-reviewed journal.
+Two (or three) experts of the field are asked to provide reviews.
+Their anonymous comments are forwarded to the corresponding.
+After Review Request, reviewers have typically 4 weeks to prepare their review.
 Based on the reviewers’ recommendations, the editor makes a decision and lists the necessary amendments.